udzura/slides/rubykaigi2025/script.md

 Next is instance creation, which is something I'm currently struggling with.

-Profiling Wardite using perf identified bottlenecks in C functions like `rb_vm_set_ivar_id` and `rb_class_new_instance_pass_kw`.
+Profiling Wardite using `perf` identified bottlenecks in C functions like `rb_vm_set_ivar_id` and `rb_class_new_instance_pass_kw`.
 Here's an excerpt from the perf results.

 The problem is that it's creating way too many object instances, which is slow.
-Wardite's internal representation for types like integer32 or integeer64 uses a simple class, but creating these repeatedly is slow.
+Wardite's internal representation for types like integer32 or integer64 uses a simple class, but creating these repeatedly is slow.

 How many?
 Using tracepoints on the grayscale benchmark,